apache/datafusion-comet/DEBUGGING.md

 ```

-There is a verbose exception option by leveraging Datafusion [backtraces](https://arrow.apache.org/datafusion/user-guide/example-usage.html#enable-backtraces)
+There is a verbose exception option by leveraging DataFusion [backtraces](https://arrow.apache.org/datafusion/user-guide/example-usage.html#enable-backtraces)
-This option allows to append native Datafusion stacktrace to the original error message.
+This option allows to append native DataFusion stacktrace to the original error message.
-To enable this option with Comet it is needed to include `backtrace` feature in [Cargo.toml](https://github.com/apache/arrow-datafusion-comet/blob/main/core/Cargo.toml) for Datafusion dependencies
+To enable this option with Comet it is needed to include `backtrace` feature in [Cargo.toml](https://github.com/apache/arrow-datafusion-comet/blob/main/core/Cargo.toml) for DataFusion dependencies

 ```
 datafusion-common = { version = "36.0.0", features = ["backtrace"] }